chevah/geck/content/security-humanops.rst

 Do not reuse passwords from your personal accounts with SFTPPlus accounts.

-Do not send passwords via cleartext or even better - continue to use services that send passwords via cleartext.
+Do not send passwords via cleartext.
+Or even better, do not continue to use services that send passwords via cleartext.

 When changing passwords do not use common password mutations like changing a character at the end.